 The course has run successfully for over five years and students have both enjoyed their time studying with us and the employment opportunities that have come their way upon completion.
-Dimitris who graduated in February 2010 had time to say "As having an engineering background, I needed a course that would help me transfer my engineering skills in design area and would help me also to change and expand study direction and to acquire the needed design knowledge to work as a commercial Interior Design Practitioner.
-I wanted to set up my own Interior Design Practice and my work focussed upon the leisure industry with a live hotel project which provided me with a fruitful area to research".
+Dimitris who graduated in February 2010 had time to say "As having an engineering background, I needed a course that would help me transfer my engineering skills in the design area and would help me also to change and expand study direction and to acquire the needed design knowledge to work as a commercial Interior Design Practitioner.
+I wanted to set up my own Interior Design Practice and my work focused on the leisure industry with a live hotel project which provided me with a fruitful area to research".
 Dimitris is typical of the students who use the course either as a platform to launch a new career or to step up to more advanced studies once undergraduate training is complete.
-Applicants have typically studied Interior Design or Architecture, however do not be put off by this if you feel you wish to change study direction or need a new challenge we will be happy to meet you, discuss your background and the opportunities the course is likely to open up for you.
+Applicants have typically studied Interior Design or Architecture, however, do not be put off by this if you feel you wish to change study direction or need a new challenge we will be happy to meet you, discuss your background and the opportunities the course is likely to open up for you.

 Entry requirements for postgraduate courses vary and you are advised to check below for any specific requirements or with Enquiry Management.
 Normally the following general entry requirements apply:

 A recognised British first degree or its equivalent, or a BTEC Higher Diploma/Certificate.

 Taught Masters Courses:

 A recognised British honours degree with a good standard, or its equivalent.
 Applications from all candidates will be considered on their merits and in the light of the nature and scope of the programme or work proposed.
 Informal enquiries are welcomed and will normally be followed by an initial advisory interview.

 Applicants must demonstrate achievement of any one of the following:

 - Receipt of a 2.2 degree, or higher from a British university.

 - A high level of achievement in undergraduate studies at a university elsewhere.